yusufozturk/panther/README.md

 ### Why Panther?

 It's no longer feasible to find the needle in the security-log-haystack _manually_.
-Many teams are struggling to find a solution using traditional SIEMs or log analytics platforms due to their high costs, overhead, and inability to scale.
-Panther was built from the ground up to leverage the elasticity of cloud services to provide a highly scalable, performant, and flexible security solution at a much lower cost.
+Many teams struggle to use traditional SIEMs due to their high costs, overhead, and inability to scale.
+Panther was built from the ground up to leverage the elasticity of cloud services and provide a highly scalable, performant, and flexible security solution at a much lower cost.

 ## Contributing